-For each move, spend at least 30 seconds rolling slowly and gently and if you find a “knot” or trigger points in the muscle you are rolling, stop for a few seconds and let the roller apply pressure to that spot.
+For each move, spend at least 30 seconds rolling slowly and gently, and if you find a “knot” or trigger point in the muscle you are rolling, stop for a few seconds and let the roller apply pressure to that spot.

 2) Walk your feet slowly forward as the roller glides up your back.
 Stop and concentrate on any tight areas.
 (Note: do not foam roll the low back.
 Try a massage ball on either side of the spine to help relieve tight muscles.)

 3) Move forward and back for 30-60 seconds.

-2) Keep right leg relaxed and long with the left knee bent over the roller and left foot on the ground.
+2) Keep the right leg relaxed and long with the left knee bent over the roller and the left foot on the ground.

 2) Begin to press into the left foot on the ground, slowly moving the body back as the foam roller rolls down the right hamstring.
 Keep your right leg relaxed as you roll.

 3) Glide up and down the muscle for 30-60 seconds, concentrating on any tighter areas.

 4) Switch sides.

-2) Bend left knee and place left foot in front of the right foot.
+2) Bend the left knee and place the left foot in front of the right foot.